KQM-git/TCL/docs/characters/anemo/jean.md

 * The **Dandelion Field** deals Anemo damage to enemies crossing the border of the field.
 * **Dandelion Breeze** deals Field Enter/Exit DMG to enemies within its AOE on initial cast and when the duration of the **Dandelion Field** ends.
 * Heals and applies Anemo continuously to the active character inside the field cleansing debuffs.
-  * The continuous swirling of auras allows elements to spread to surrounding opponents when self-afflicted with an element.
+  * The continuous swirling of auras allows elements to spread to surrounding opponents when self-afflicted with an Element.
   * With precise timing, Anemo can be the aura for self-swirls occasionally.
   * This self-swirl interaction does not count as a reaction for Freedom\-Sworn Passive stacks and 4-Piece Instructor set effect.
   * In Sunfire \(when Jean's Burst and Bennett's Burst overlap\), if Jean triggers Overload the Freedom\-Sworn Passive will be activated.